Dr Sara Fernstad

 - Email: email@example.com

-I am a Lecturer in Data Science with ten years' experience of Information Visualization research.
+I am a Lecturer in Data Science with over ten years' experience of Information Visualization research.
 Before joining the School of Computing Science at Newcastle University, I was a Senior Lecturer in Computer Science at University of Northumbria at Newcastle.
 Prior to that I held post-doctoral research positions at Cambridge University, UK, and at Unilever R&D, UK.
 I completed my PhD on algorithmically guided visualization for analysis of high dimensional and heterogeneous data in 2011, at Linköping University in Sweden.

 My main research interests are in the area of Information Visualization and particularly in challenges relating to incomplete (missing), high dimensional and heterogeneous data, visualization of biomedical and ‘omics-type’ data, and the combination of visualization and data mining methods.